Sep 20, 2024, 4:01 PM

 Highlights

-• The Teamsters union announced it will not endorse a presidential candidate after polling showed 60% support for Trump among its members.
+• The Teamsters union has opted not to endorse a Democratic presidential nominee for the first time since 1996, with a poll showing nearly 60% support for Trump among members.

 Story